Tomnng/tomnng.github.io/README.md

+TITLE
+How to host your resume on Github using Markdown file

+PRESEQUITE

 Firstly, to create your resume and have it on the internet as a static website, you need to use Github Desktop, Github website and Visual Studio Code.

 Click here to download Visual Studio Code.  *** Add link to download Visual Studio Code ***